ComputationalScienceLaboratory/ODE-Test-Problems/docs/usage.rst

 Visualizing solutions
 ---------------------

-OTP has built-in plotting capabilities for visualizing the computed solution.
+``OTP`` has built-in plotting capabilities for visualizing the computed solution.
 The ``plot()`` method can be used to plot the solution trajectory.
 The ``plotPhaseSpace()`` method creates a phase-space diagram by visualizing all spatial-components of the state vector.
-OTP also supports animations for the computed solution.

 .. code:: matlab